Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Error analysis for root-tracking for RD

 \subsection{The computational difficulty in root tracking for RD}

 There is a computational difficulty in tracking operator roots with Taylor's method, a difficulty that stems from the presence of bifurcations.
-For the error analysis of Theorem \ref{thm:error-analysis-for-euler-method}, this is manifested in general via local Lipschitz constants.
-As, the error bounds that they provide explode when approaching a bifurcation.
-Lemma \ref{lem:uniform-bound-on-BA-derivative-tensors} below bounds RD derivative tensors.
-Together with Proposition \ref{prop:Jacobian-of-high-order-beta-derivative} in Section \ref{sub:local-error-estimates-for-beta-derivs}, one can show that imposing a cluster-vanishing threshold (as in Algorithm \ref{algo:taylor-method-for-RD-root-tracking}) restricts the difficulty.
+For Taylor's method error analysis (Theorem \ref{thm:error-analysis-for-euler-method}), this is manifested in general via local Lipschitz constants.
+For, its error bounds explode when approaching a bifurcation.
+The below Lemma \ref{lem:uniform-bound-on-BA-derivative-tensors} bounds RD derivative tensors, and Proposition \ref{prop:Jacobian-of-high-order-beta-derivative} (in Section \ref{sub:local-error-estimates-for-beta-derivs}) can be used to bound local Lipschitz constants.
+Using both, one can show that setting a cluster-vanishing threshold (as in Algorithm \ref{algo:taylor-method-for-RD-root-tracking}) restricts the computational difficulty.

 In its implicit ODE form, tracking an operator's root is defined by the initial value problem consisting of